eeriemyxi/dotfiles/README.md

 ### Notes
 I use Xfce4 DE with i3wm as its window manager.
 My keyboard shortcuts are based on the Colemak keyboard layout.
-You can find my installed Spicetify plugins via the marketplace [here](assets/spicetify-marketplace-data.json).

 Shell: `zsh` (from Ubuntu Jammy repositories)